funmaker/Hybooru/README.md

 - REST API
 - Mobile support
 - OpenGraph and OpenSearch
-- Works without JS in browser
+- Supports browsers without JS

+Keep in mind this project is not a standalone, fully-fledged booru, but rather a read-only interface to your Hydrus database.
+It does not provide any way to manage your posts or tags.
+The only way to add/modify your data is to do these changes in Hydrus and then rebuild Hybooru's database again(can be done from the cog menu on search/post page).

-## Searching Query
+## Searching Query Syntax

 Searching tries to imitate classical booru's syntax.
 All tags are lowercase and use `_` instead of space character.
 You can also use `?` to match for single character(eg: `?girl`) and `*` to match number of characters(eg: `blue_*`).